SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 Reading/Writing from/to RAM is in the order of [80-100 ns](https://kt.academy/article/pmem-intro) compared to the same from *L1*, *L2*, *L3* and *L4* cache which is in the order of 1-10 ns.

 *thread2* running on core-2 updates the atomic value at *index 1* after the cache line is fetched.
 This update invalidates the entire cache line again and forces another fetch of the cache line from RAM.
 This is called "false sharing".

-We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the same cache line, both the threads running on different cores end up **sharing** the same cache line for writing.
-This results in increased latency because of the repeated fetch of the cache lines from RAM.
+We are using "atomics" to ensure that each thread updates its value atomically and because these values are on the same cache line, both the threads running on different cores end up **sharing** the same cache line for **writing**.
+This results in increased latency because of the repeated fetch of the cache line(s) from RAM.
 Imagine the extent of the problem with 128 cores.

 The way to deal with "false sharing" is to pad the values so that each `AtomicU64` lies on its own cache line.
 One option is to pad the values manually and other option is to use a library that can help with padding. `Cached` uses [CachePadded](https://docs.rs/crossbeam/0.8.2/crossbeam/utils/struct.CachePadded.html) to pad the values.